Ikisehestherjoan/The_Data_Build_Team/README.md

 docker exec -it pythonapp python load_refine_data.py  # transform the data and Load into PostgreSQL
 ```

-If you prefer to use Airflow, trigger the appropriate DAG from the Airflow UI to automate the process.
+If you prefer to use Airflow webserver, trigger the appropriate DAG from the Airflow UI to automate the process.
-The mane of the dag is 'python_task_dag'
+The name of the dag is 'python_task_dag'
 ---

 #### **8. Visualizing the Data**